 The maximum unwanted signal level for PTS receivers has been based on a level equivalent to the noise floor of the receiver (with an assumed receiver system noise figure of 5dB for the base station and 9 dB for the mobile).
 For a base station, within a nominal 5 MHz channel the level of-102 dBm has been specified.
 For a mobile station, within a nominal 5 MHz channel the level of-92 dBm has been specified, which takes into account estimated body and other losses of 6 dB.

-Attachment 4: Out-of-band Emission Limits for PTS Operating in the 1.8 GHz Band
+Attachment 4: Out-of-band Emission Limits for PTS Operating in the 1800 MHz Band

 PTS base station transmitters are required to comply with the emission limits set out in this Attachment.
 These emission limits are based on the same emission limits implemented in the 1800 MHz spectrum licence technical framework.